Codecademy/docs/content/css/concepts/variables-in-css/variables-in-css.md

 ## Syntax

-CSS varibles are used in two principle steps:
+CSS variables are used in two principle steps:

 1. Define the custom variable inside a selected element